-Pacific herring (Clupea pallasii) are expected to begin spawning at three years old, however some individuals don’t spawn until they are four or five years of age.
-Estimation of the total Pacific herring biomass in Prince William Sound, Alaska requires an understanding of the number of herring that do not spawn in a given year.
+Estimation of the total Pacific herring biomass in Prince William Sound requires an understanding of the number of herring that do not spawn in a given year.
+Our knowledge of the herring biomass comes from the fish that spawn each year.
+The stock assessment model used by the Alaska Department of Fish and Game (ADF&G) includes the age at which a herring first spawn (or the age at maturation) as a parameter.
+The maturity function is then used to account for fish not observed during spawn.
 Thus, knowledge of the reproductive maturity schedule of Pacific herring can facilitate more accurate estimates of herring biomass, which informs management decisions.